Our Mission –

 The AFMM supports exhibitions, educational activities, and additions to the permanent collection of the Museum.
 The AFMM receives contributions through a 501(c)(3) organization, Myriad USA.

-About Friends
+About the AFMM Friends

 Montmartre is a layered city.
 The ebullient, artistic world of Degas, Erik Satie, Matisse, Modigliani, Renoir, Suzanne Valadon, and Toulouse-Lautrec is still there, hidden beneath the Montmartre of present day, but we need the Musée to access it.